Eating Salt Boosts Weight Loss?

 Another interesting finding was that subjects constantly reported they were hungrier on their high-salt intake days.
 Researchers stated calorie intakes did not vary between high or low sodium days, so what was causing the increased hunger?

 After analyzing the collected urine samples, researchers noted that the cosmonauts had increased glucocorticoid hormones production on the high salt days, which influences metabolism and immune function.

 High Salt = Weight Loss?So, how do arrive at the high salt intake yields increased weight loss?

-Based on findings of the cosmonaut study, the same team of researchers studied the effects of high sodium intake in animals (i.e. mice).
+Based on the findings of the cosmonaut study, the same team of researchers studied the effects of high sodium intake in animals (i.e. mice).
 The same trend from the human trials carried over - on the higher salt intake days, mice consumed less water, yet still excreted similar amounts.

 This was due to increased glucocorticoid hormones breaking down fat and muscle tissue for the needed water.
 To do this, the body must ramp up its metabolism to fuel the process, which would explain why the cosmonauts complained of increased hunger on the high salt days.

 TakeawayShould you employ a high salt intake to accelerate weight loss?
 No, researchers did not recommend that.
 But what you can take away from the findings is that you don't need to fear salt when dieting, and it just may help when looking to shave off those last few pounds!

 ReferencesKitada K, Daub S, Zhang Y, et al. High salt intake reprioritizes osmolyte and energy metabolism for body fluid conservation.
 J Clin Invest.
 2017;127(5):1944-1959. doi:10.1172/JCI88532.